weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [ibrahim-vanet08](#ibrahim-vanet08)

 Khaled Ibrahim, and Michele C. Weigle, "[Towards an Optimized and Secure CASCADE for Data Aggregation in VANETs](http://doi.acm.org/10.1145/1410043.1410061)," In *Proceedings of the ACM International Workshop on Vehicular Internetworking (VANET)*.
-San Francisco, CA, September 2008, pp. 84-85.
+San Francisco, CA, September 2008, pp. 84-85, poster.

 [](#ibrahim-vanet08Bib)
 **Bibtex entry:**